Master of Public Health: track in Health Systems in Fragile and Conflict-affected EnvironmentsApply online now

 One possibility for obtaining a fellowship is through the Netherlands Fellowship Programme (NFP).

 The NFP application will have to be done via a new online application system (ATLAS).
-NFP application deadline for 2017-2018 is: 22 March 2017.
+NFP application deadline for 2018-2019 will be announced (expected: March 2018).

 See the detailed instructions on NFP fellowship application procedures..